Chart Color Schemes

 An assessment of population growth drivers in Runaway Bay reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when utilized.
-Considering projected demographic shifts, an above median population growth of national non-metropolitan areas is projected for Runaway Bay, expected to expand by 1,388 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 14.4% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Based on projected demographic shifts, the Runaway Bay (SA2) is expected to experience above median population growth for national non-metropolitan areas.
+By 2041, the area's population is projected to increase by 1,388 persons, reflecting a total increase of 14.3% over the 17-year period.

 Frequently Asked Questions - Population